“Daddy, I want to join a wrestling class!”

 I started this wrestling endeavor just hoping to find a good school for my son and fortunately, I got that.
 What I got as bonus was a reminder that strong organizations and teams are built through creating welcoming environments that engage new members off the bat, have strong mentoring mechanisms in place, and implement a logical sequence to bring new members up to speed.

 Paul Artale is a work-life and motivational speaker who speaks for organizations that want to light a fire in people on how to perform at their peak and create a healthy balance between work and home.
-He is the author of the “2 Year Old’s Guide to Work-Life Balance” which will be released in April of 2018.
+He is the author of the “2 Year Old’s Guide to Work-Life Balance”

 More information can be found at www.paulartale.com